wpilibsuite/allwpilib/wpilibNewCommands/spec.md

 #### void initialize(void)

-> This method is called once on command start.
+> Calling this method marks the command start.

 Any state needed for the command's functionality should be initialized here.
 Any resources needed should be opened here, not in the constructor.